-Since 2003 the Swiss LFS is divided in two parts:
+Since 2003 the Swiss LFS is divided into two parts:

-a) Standard sample (2007: 32 831 households/persons).
-The base used for the standard sample are the registered phone numbers which covers until now more than 90% of the Swiss population.
+a) Standard sample (2008: 33 125 persons).
+The base used for the standard sample comes from the registered phone numbers, which at present covers more than 90% of the Swiss population.

-b) Extra sample of foreign persons (2007: 15 680 persons).
+b) Extra sample of foreign persons (2008: 14 899 persons).
 The base used for the extra sample is the register of foreign persons in Switzerland.
-The register allows stratifying the sample according individual characteristics (region, nationality).
+The register allows the sample to be stratified according to individual characteristics (region, nationality).

-The standard sample is stratified by region and the number of persons (population) by region; the extra sample of foreign persons is stratified by region, nationality-groups and the number of persons in this categories.
+The standard sample is in two stages, with stratification at both stages.
+For the first stage, stratification is carried out by administrative (Swiss cantons) regions, whereas for the second stage stratification is by number of persons (population) living in administrative regions.
+The extra sample of foreign persons is stratified by region, nationality groups and the number of persons in these categories.